thephpleague/csv/docs/9.0/reader/index.md

 - [Stream filters](/9.0/connections/filters/) are applied if present
 - If a header record was provided, the number of fields is normalized to the number of fields contained in that record:
     - Extra fields are truncated.
-    - Missing fields are added with a default padding value.
+    - Missing fields are added with a `null` value.

-The default padding value can be defined using the `setRecordPaddingValue` method.
-By default, if no content is specified `null` will be used.
-You can retrieve the padding value using the `getRecordPaddingValue` method.

 ~~~php
 <?php